jmbucknall/EZDSL/ezdsl.md

 making sure that it could still be compiled with Delphi 1.0 in 16 bits) and now, support for Delphi 3, 4, 5, 6 and packages.

-For programmers migrating from BP7 a TCollection replacement is also provided, although I would like to deprecate it a little.
-Originally, the main purpose of the replacement TCollection was familiarity.
-Having used Borland's TCollection from Turbo Vision and OWL a great deal, I wanted to mimic as far as I could a container that had the functionality and naming conventions contained within that object, without necessarily restricting myself by doing so.
-However, what has happened since the original TEZCollection was written is that I've become well used to Delphi's TList; so much so in fact, that TEZCollection seems archaic and outmoded.
-I warn old EZDSL aficionados that TEZCollection probably won't make it into version 4.

 Within this document I shall not spend too much time describing how the data structures work and what they're for; any data structures book will be able to provide that kind of information easily, and in more depth than I could hope to do.
 The three books I have made a great deal of use of (and that I recommend heartily) are

-Algorithms, by Robert Sedgewick; Addison-Wesley
+- _Algorithms_, by Robert Sedgewick; Addison-Wesley
-Data Structures, Algorithms and Performance, by Derek Wood;
+- _Data Structures, Algorithms and Performance_, by Derek Wood;
     Addison-Wesley
-Practical Data Structures in C++, by Bryan Flamig; Wiley
+- _Practical Data Structures in C++_, by Bryan Flamig; Wiley

-Also, the three volumes of The Art of Computer Programming by Donald Knuth belong on every serious programmer's shelf.
+Also, the four volumes of _The Art of Computer Programming_ by Donald Knuth belong on every serious programmer's shelf.

 Also, a small word of warning.
 Using these units require that you have